FILMING AND EDITING GEAR

 Main Camera - Sony A7SIII

 Action cameras have inherently compromised image quality.
-That said, the Action 4 is as good as any of its competitors in this regard.
-Low-light performance is excellent for an action camera.
+That said, the Action 5 Pro is as good as any of its competitors in this regard.
+Low-light performance is excellent, for an action camera.
 The primary reason to buy this action cam, though, is reliability and durability.
-GoPro may dominate this product segment, but DJI makes a more robust camera in my opinion.
+GoPro is the big name amongst action cameras, but ask anyone familiar with the segment and they’ll tell you: DJI makes the better action camera.
+No overheating, crashing, or pitiful battery life with this one.

 Discrete Camera - DJI Pocket 3